5g-ucl-idrbt/5G-ovs-slicing/README.md

 sysctl net.ipv4.ip_forward=1
 iptables -P FORWARD ACCEPT
-ip route del default via 192.168.70.129 dev eth0 ip route add default via 10.0.0.3 dev <dev_name> #this will help UE to reach the internet through the router pc
+ip route del default via 192.168.70.129 dev eth0 ifconfig #copy the port name starting with dcp and paste it in the <dev_name> in nextline ip route add default via 10.0.0.3 dev <dev_name> #this will help UE to reach the internet through the router pc

 ```